Alain Nebie

-Alain Nebie (born 8 September 1984 in Burkina Faso) is a Burkinabé footballer.
+Alain Nebie (born 8 September 1984 in Burkina Faso) is a Burkinabé former footballer who plays as a forward.
+He previously plays for PS Mojokerto Putra in the 2014 Liga Indonesia Premier Division.

 Career

 CR Belouizdad

 Standing at 186 cm tall, Nebie played for Santos Ouagadougou and RCK in his homeland before plying his trade abroad with Congolese clubs Vita Club Mokanda and FC Bilombé for around two seasons.
 Returning to Burkina for the holidays in 2008, the attacker was contacted by CR Belouizdad of the Algerian League, sealing a move to the club following a successful trial.
 Landing in Algiers on 6 January 2009, the forward settled well in his new team, totaling four goals in seven appearances.
 He also scored the team's only goal in the quarter-final of the 2008-09 Algerian Cup, allowing them to progress to the semi-finals.

 Morocco

 Joining Moroccan outfit Difaâ Hassani El Jadidi in 2011, Nebie had a few contacts in Europe but was obdurate about his decision to stay in Morocco, claiming that their championship level was better.